-Absolutely, climate change is caused by colonialism.
-Specifically, white Christian colonialism.
+Absolutely, climate change is an existential threat caused by colonialism.

 Settlers introduced new methods of farming; some displaced Indigenous peoples and their methods of managing the land.”
 This hunger for natural resources drove deforestation and environmental change in colonized lands, from the Americas and the Caribbean to Asia, Africa and Oceania.
 Colonization ruptured many ecosystems, bringing in new organisms while eliminating others.
 The Europeans brought many diseases with them that decimated African, South American, Caribbean, Asian, and Native American populations.
 Even Aboriginal Australians!